 The glycemic index (GI) compares the rise in blood sugar for a particular food relative to glucose.
 The theory goes that it is better to eat low glycemic index carbohydrates that will not raise our blood sugar too much and will take longer to digest.

 Building on the glycemic index is the concept of glycemic load which is the GI of a food multiplied by the grams of carbohydrate eaten.
 Watermelon has a very high GI value, however because watermelon only contains a small quantity of carbohydrates (watermelon is mostly water) the overall glycemic load is small.
 A large glycemic load occurs when you eat a large quantity of a high glycemic index carbohydrate.

 The limitation of the GI approach is that we can eat a diet full of low glycemic index carbohydrates and protein while still producing a large amount of insulin.
 Even though they are slow to digest and do not raise blood sugar significantly, a low GI moderate GL diet will still require substantial amounts of insulin.
 It’s the amount of insulin, not the grams of carbohydrates or even the rise in blood sugar that’s really at the nub of the problem.

-The chart below shows the relationship between the glycemic load and insulin index from the testing undertaken in healthy people.
+The chart below shows the relationship between the glycemic load and insulin index.
 Reducing the glycemic load does not guarantee a low insulin response, particularly when it comes to high protein foods.